benmiller314/cdm2021spring/plans/lesson-24.md

 Another, more ambitious option would be to make a **_second_ project in the vein of one you've already done**: another sound-editing project, another visual argument, another website.
 You'll have less time than you did originally, but you should also be higher on the learning curve.
 In this same vein, you could try an alternate program for the same genres: e.g. AdobeSuite parallels like Audition (for Audacity) and Photoshop (for GIMP) – or vice versa, if you started with Adobe.
 See what happens when you dive in again, and reflect on the differences!

-A third, also aspirational, option is to build a **new project that builds on what you know to make something different**: e.g. you could try or next-level tools like [Inkscape](https://www.youtube.com/watch?v=pa6a7oz7vEE) for vector graphics (the Adobe parallel is Illustrator) or Ableton for music mixing (there's a [free trial](https://www.ableton.com/en/trial/)); or try for one of the ideas you'd already [proposed on the Issue Queue]({{site.github.issues_url}}?q=is%3Aissue+is%3Aopen+label%3A%22paying+forward%22), like a comic, a zine, a narrative with audio and image (you might look into a id="ftnref1" href="#ftn1">Twine</a>), or a flipbook-style animation, any of which might be a collaboration that represents all its members in its pages.
+A third, also aspirational, option is to build a **new project that builds on what you know to make something different**: e.g. you could try or next-level tools like [Inkscape](https://www.youtube.com/watch?v=pa6a7oz7vEE) for vector graphics (the Adobe parallel is Illustrator) or Ableton for music mixing (there's a [free trial](https://www.ableton.com/en/trial/)); or try for one of the ideas you'd already [proposed on the Issue Queue]({{site.github.issues_url}}?q=is%3Aissue+is%3Aopen+label%3A%22paying+forward%22), like a comic, a zine, a narrative with audio and image (you might look into Twine<a id="ftnref1" href="#ftn1" class="ftnref">[1]</a>), or a flipbook-style animation, any of which might be a collaboration that represents all its members in its pages.

 <div class="alert alert-info">
-Note that while I'm not requiring you to work in groups, I'm not requiring you to work solo: if you have a team that can collaborate effectively in online formats (via Zoom, Discord, Slack, what-have-you), you're welcome to go for it!
+<p>Note that while I'm not requiring you to work in groups, I'm not requiring you to work solo: if you have a team that can collaborate effectively in online formats (via Zoom, Discord, Slack, what-have-you), you're welcome to go for it!</p>

-If you are thinking of going the group route, let me know, so I can give advice re: team roles and workflows for shared repositories.
-(You may also want to read [this excerpt from _Writer/Designer_](https://pitt.box.com/s/96l347yyrx2e69lkx635bl0jac4beaye), on more general strategies for communication for cooperation during collaboration.
-Some good information!)
+<p>If you are thinking of going the group route, let me know, so I can give advice re: team roles and workflows for shared repositories.
+(You may also want to read <a href="https://pitt.box.com/s/96l347yyrx2e69lkx635bl0jac4beaye">this excerpt from <em>Writer/Designer</em></a>, on more general strategies for communication for cooperation during collaboration.
+Some good information!)</p>
 </div>

 <!--